Planning Your HA Group Deployment

 An HA group essentially allows you to log in to all its member partitions simultaneously, using a single credential.
 Password-authenticated partitions must all be initialized with the same Crypto Officer password.
 Multifactor Quorum-authenticated partitions must all be initialized with the same black Crypto Officer PED key and activated with the same CO challenge password.

-Common HSM/Partition Policies (FIPS Mode)
+Common HSM/Partition Policies (FIPS 140 approved configuration [formerly FIPS mode])

 Generally, all HSMs/partitions used in an HA group must have the same policy configuration.